-When a train derails, the effects can be catastrophic, as evidenced by the 2015 Amtrak commuter train derailment in Philadelphia.
-If a passenger train derails, people are thrown about inside the train resulting in a multitude of serious and fatal injuries.
+When a train derails the effects can be catastrophic, as evidenced by the 2015 Amtrak commuter train derailment in Philadelphia.
+If a passenger train derails, people are thrown about, resulting in a multitude of serious and sometimes fatal injuries.
 Cargo train derailments can also have devastating consequences.
-If a train of tanker cars containing toxic chemicals or other hazardous materials derails, and a spill occurs contaminating the environment, nearby residents and everyone in the vicinity could be affected.
+If a train of tanker cars containing toxic chemicals or other hazardous materials derails and a spill occurs, contaminating the environment, nearby residents and everyone in the vicinity can be affected.

 Causes of Derailments

 - Faulty equipment